grantila/already/README.md

 `already` is a set of promise helper functions which many of them are also found in libraries such as Bluebird.

-The functions are standalone and depends on no particular Promise implementation and therefore works well for Javascript's built-in Promise.
+The functions are standalone and depends on no particular Promise implementation and therefore works well for JavaScript's built-in Promise.

-This library is written in TypeScript but is exposed as ES7 (if imported as `already`) and ES5 (if imported as `already/es5`).
-Typings are provided too, so any TypeScript project using this library will automatically get full type safety of all the functions.

-The library is also exported as an *ES module*, if imported in platforms (and bundlers) supporting this.
+The library is written in TypeScript, so typings are provided.
+Apart from being exported as JavaScript (ES2019), it's also exported as an *ES module*, if imported in platforms (and bundlers) supporting this.

 # Versions